0xPolygonMiden/air-script/docs/src/description/syntax.md

 # Reserved keywords and basic types

-This page specifies the basic syntax, types, and keywords of the AirScript.
+This page specifies the basic syntax, types, and keywords of AirScript.

 ## Keywords